Avanade/.github/profile/README.md

-[Avanade](https://www.avanade.com) is the leading provider of innovative digital, cloud and advisory services, industry solutions and design-led experiences across the Microsoft ecosystem.
-Every day, our 56,000 professionals in 26 countries make a genuine human impact for our clients, their employees and their customers.​ Avanade was founded in 2000 by Accenture LLP and Microsoft Corporation.
+[Avanade](https://www.avanade.com) is the world’s leading expert on Microsoft.
+Trusted by over 7,000 clients worldwide, we deliver AI-driven solutions that unlock the full potential of people and technology, optimize operations, foster innovation and drive growth.

+As Microsoft’s Global SI Partner we combine global scale with local expertise in AI, cloud, data analytics, cybersecurity, and ERP to design solutions that prioritize people and drive meaningful impact.

+We champion diversity, inclusion, and sustainability, ensuring our work benefits society and business.

 Learn more at www.avanade.com

 - 😊 [Code of conduct](https://avanade.github.io/code-of-conduct/) - how we foster a healthy community (we adopt the Contributor Covenant)
 - 🔐 [Responsible disclosure policy](https://www.avanade.com/en/about/trust-center/vulnerability-disclosure) - a way to identify and report potential security vulnerabilities